 - ¼ cup olive oil or avocado oil

 - ¼ cup fresh squeezed lime juice (2 small limes)

 - 2 cloves garlic, finely minced

-- In a small bowl, combine the vinaigrette ingredients.
-Whisk to combine.
+- In a small bowl, whisk together the vinaigrette ingredients.

-- Pour vinaigrette over salsa ingredients.
-Gently toss until dressing is distributed evenly.
+- Pour the vinaigrette over the salsa ingredients.
+Gently toss until the dressing is distributed evenly.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.

 This salsa is best when made just before serving, but can be made up to 2 hours ahead.
 For the freshest salsa, add the diced avocado and toss with the vinaigrette just before serving.
 Store leftovers in a covered container in the refrigerator for up to 2 days.